An Intro to Advanced Life Support

 - Complete quizzes and a final pretest to review your skills and aptitude before taking the examination.

 - Break the course apart into digestible bits, which are easier to remember, but breaking courses into modules is most often only available through online courses.

 - Ask your peers for help in reviewing information or understanding key principles within the materials.

-Know How to Save Lives by Completing an Advanced Life Support Program
+Know-How to Save Lives by Completing an Advanced Life Support Program

 Advanced life support will save lives.
 Without immediate care, cardiac arrest is fatal.
 There is no other way around it.
 Even those that have previously completed an advanced care course should consider updating their skills.
 The specific algorithms may change, and according to ECCGuidelines.Heart.Org, new recommendations for the administration of antiarrhythmic drugs were released for PALS in both 2015 and 2018.
-Now, new recommendations are unveiled annually, based on recent evidence-based practices.
+Now, new recommendations are unveiled annually, based on new evidence-based practices.

-Have you ever seen or participated in a lifesaving, advanced life support response in or outside of the hospital?
+Have you ever seen or participated in a life-saving, advanced life support response in or outside of the hospital?
 If so, share your experiences and how advanced training could have changed your perception and skills.
 Also, remember to enroll in your advanced skills course, available here, today.